aravindhk/QESummerSchool/Day-5/exercise-3/C70/README.md

 in order to:

-i. try to improve the time to solution using the `-ndiag` and `-ntg`.
+i. try to improve the time to solution using the `-ndiag` and `-ntg`;

-ii.
-Try now reducing the number of MPI processes and increasing the OpenMP threads.
+ii. reduce the number of MPI processes and increase the number of OpenMP threads.
 Is the time to solution reduced?